Sairyss/domain-driven-hexagon/README.md

 - Request/CLI command/event is sent to the controller using plain DTO;
 - Controller parses this DTO, maps it to a Command/Query object format and passes it to a Application service;
 - Application service handles this Command/Query; it executes business logic using domain services and/or entities and uses the infrastructure layer through ports;
-- Infrastructure layer maps data to format that it needs, uses repositories to fetch/persist data and adapters to send events or do other I/O communications, maps data back to domain format and returns it back to Application service;
+- Infrastructure layer uses a mapper to convert data to format that it needs, uses repositories to fetch/persist data and adapters to send events or do other I/O communications, maps data back to domain format and returns it back to Application service;
 - After application service finishes doing it's job, it returns data/confirmation back to Controllers;
 - Controllers return data back to the user (if application has presenters/views, those are returned instead).

+Each layer is in charge of it's own logic and has building blocks that usually should follow a [Single-responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) when possible and when it makes sense (for example, using `Repositories` only for database access, using `Entities` for business logic etc).

 **Keep in mind** that different projects can have more or less steps/layers/building blocks than described here.
 Add more if application requires it, and skip some if application is not that complex and doesn't need all that abstraction.